 Everyday, tiny shops display a range of imported goods, from faux silk dresses and painted trinkets to dried shrimp and candies.
 Most items are colorful and inexpensive.
 Other shops in Chinatown display food items and herbal remedies, all within easy sight of the sidewalk.
 The varying smells are as intense as the colors.

 On summer weekends, Keefer Street becomes the open-air Chinatown Night Market.
 Stalls of clothes, plants, movies, and jewelry line both sides of the street each weekend evening.
 Prices are up for debate.
-The night market runs Fridays, Saturdays, and Sundays from mid-May to early September, and it's one of three Chinese-style night markets in Vancouver.
+The night market runs Fridays, Saturdays, and Sundays from mid-May to early September, and it's one of three night markets in Vancouver.

 4. Heritage Buildings

 Dozens of heritage buildings line the streets in Vancouver's Chinatown.
 Noted as the world's narrowest building, the Sam Kee Building at 8 W. Pender St. stands at only six feet deep.
-Look for the glass sidewalk tiles that allow light into the basement and the bay windows that make the resident insurance company a fish bowl.
+Look for the glass sidewalk tiles that allow light into the basement and the bay windows that make the resident business a fish bowl.